 Unlocker - version 1.9.0.
 Sometimes when you are working with files you will find that you either can't rename them or you can't delete them.
 They are 'locked' by the program that is accessing them or has accessed them but has not released them for some reason.
 This program unlocks them so you can do what you need with them.

 Vlc - version 1.1.0 - one of the best media players on the 'net.
-Later versions of VLC don't play mkv or mp4 files very well.
-I have not checked the latest version to see of this has been resolved.
+Later versions of VLC don't play mkv or mp4 files very well (maybe they've fixed that problem now).

 9. Here are a few programs for image editing, a full Office Suite and others: